 - Otago has a complex hazardscape with a wide range of hazards.
 Some good material exists within the hazard analysis for the Otago area undertaken by the Otago Regional Council.
-However, there are gaps in some areas that require further scientific input and analysis, and not all stakeholders and communities have a good awareness of the hazards. - Hazard management, risk assessment, and implementation of mitigation measures are fragmented and lack consistency across a broad range of organisations. - Business Continuity Planning is inconsistent across the region, with many organisations not prioritising this activity. - There is a need to develop a common understanding and interpretation of the purpose and status of reduction activities and practices.
+However, there are gaps in some areas that require further scientific input and analysis, and not all stakeholders and communities have a good awareness of the hazards. - Hazard management, risk assessment, and implementation of mitigation measures are fragmented and lack consistency across a broad range of organisations. - Business continuity planning is inconsistent across the region, with many organisations not prioritising this activity. - There is a need to develop a common understanding and interpretation of the purpose and status of reduction activities and practices.
 Many people are not well prepared for adverse events, putting themselves, others and responders at risk. - Inconsistent lines of communication across all agencies, organisations and responders can hinder a coordinated response. - Not all infrastructure is resilient and risk reduction is often more expensive than other 4Rs areas as it can involve costly infrastructure programmes that can be difficult to justify economically in advance of an emergency.
 This is especially relevant when compared to other activities with more immediate, high profile and tangible outcomes.
 It can also involve planning controls that place restrictions and can impose costs on private landowners.

-- Many physical risk reduction efforts in Otago currently focus on flood mitigation and management, which also include coastal erosion and climate change as contributing factors.
-The AF8 SAFER Framework is a three-year project specific to the Alpine Fault but is also relevant to other earthquake sources.
-Risk reduction is also built into national building codes (earthquake/wind/flooding protection) and regional/ local land-use planning. - Individual agencies such as utility operators must incorporate risk reduction into their activities (eg., extra storage capacity in pump stations, and battery/ generator backups at telecommunication sites).
+Individual agencies such as utility operators must incorporate risk reduction into their activities (eg., extra storage capacity in pump stations, and battery/ generator backups at telecommunication sites).
 The earthquakes in New Zealand since 2011 have highlighted the need for all agencies to address risk reduction.

-OPPORTUNITIES AND STRATEGIES
+OPPORTUNITIES, STRATEGIES AND PLANS